robknight/zupass-discount-codes/README.md

 - **Zupass Z-API**: Lets the app request proofs from the user's Zupass wallet, including selective disclosure and nullifier generation.
 - **Nullifier**: A privacy-preserving unique value derived from the user's identity and an external string, used to prevent double-claims.

+## Backend Options

+This demo app can be used in two ways:

+1. **With the 0xPARC Vercel-hosted backend:**
+   Follow the instructions below and the app will connect to our backend.
+2. **With your own backend and database:**
+   If you want to run your own backend (for privacy, testing, or development), follow the instructions in "Setting Up Your Own Backend" below.

+---

 ## Setup Instructions

+### A. Using the 0xPARC-hosted Backend (Default, Easiest)

+- No backend setup required.
+The app will connect to the public demo backend managed by 0xPARC.
+- Follow these steps to run the frontend locally:

-### Prerequisites
+#### Prerequisites
 - Node.js (18+ recommended)
 - pnpm (or npm/yarn)
-- Vercel account (for deployment and managed Postgres)

-### 1. Clone the Repo and Install Dependencies
+#### 1. Clone the Repo and Install Dependencies
 ```sh
 git clone <repo-url>
 cd zupass-discount-codes
 pnpm install
 ```

+#### Vercel/Prisma Postgres Setup (Optional)
+If you are using Vercel and Prisma Postgres (Neon) as your backend, follow these additional steps:

-### 2. Environment Variables
+####  Environment Variables
 - `.env.example` is a template file listing all required environment variables.
 Copy it to `.env.local` for development, and to `.env.production` for production if you want to run commands locally with production settings.
 - **DATABASE_URL**: Get this from the Vercel dashboard:
   - Go to your project in Vercel
   - Click on the Storage tab or Database integration (Prisma Postgres/Neon)
   - Copy the connection string (DATABASE_URL) and paste it into your `.env.local` and/or `.env.production` as needed.

-### 3. Database Setup
+####  Database Setup
-- **You do not need to create additional databases manually.** Vercel manages the Prisma Postgres database for you when you add it via the Storage/Marketplace integration.
+- Vercel manages the Prisma Postgres database for you when you add it via the Storage/Marketplace integration.
 - Set `DATABASE_URL` in your environment files as described above.
 - Run migrations:
   ```sh